guillermooo/sublime-undocs/source/reference/metadata.rst

 subelements for different purposes, which will be grouped in the following sections.

-Some have certain functionality associated with them, while others can only be accessed via the :ref:`API <md-api>`.
+Some subelements have certain functionality associated with them by default, while others can only be accessed via the :ref:`API <md-api>`.